Samsung/ONE/docs/runtime/core.md

 # Core

-Runtime Core is a compilation/execution engine for NN models.
+Runtime Core is a compilation/execution engine for neural network models.

 ## Modules